What to look out for across the Rijksmuseum collection

 Applied Arts

-The everyday items at the Rijksmuseum are anything but ordinary.
-From over 15,000 tableware and household goodies made from metal, glass, ceramic, and textiles, the collection has both objects from ordinary homes and decorations from palaces, homes of nobles, and even churches.
+Everyday objects at the Rijksmuseum are anything but ordinary.
+The collection includes over 15,000 tableware and household items made from metal, ceramics, and textiles, ranging from items used in ordinary homes to decorations from palaces, noble residences, and churches.

 Weapons and ship models